Cummins and Ford 5R110 Automatic Transmissions:

 1994-1998 12 Valve Cummins with Bosch P-7100 inline injection pump

-If you are installing this engine into a 1967-2002 Ford with the 5R110, the best tps option for you is the Dodge Cummins tps (as long as you have the Dodge Cummins throttle linkage- industrial versions of this engine do not have this linkage- see pictures below).
+If you are installing this engine into a 1967-2002 Ford with the 5R110, the best tps option for you is the factory Ford throttle pedal.

 1998.5-Present 24 Valve Cummins

 5R110- These transmissions work well any conversion.
 Many of our customers have used them behind a 400+ horsepower Cummins just the way they are, including the stock torque converter.
 You do not have to do any grinding to the bellhousing for starter clearance.
 Our adapter plate and custom flex-plate uses the stock converter configuration, saving you from having to buy a custom dimensioned torque converter.
-Currently it is recommended to use an aftermarket transmission controller with this transmission.
-You will need a laptop computer to work together with us to get the final shift tuning just right or load different calibrations into the controller.
+You will need a laptop computer to work together with us to get the final shift tuning just right.

 After you get your truck running, we plan on helping you learn how to use the laptop computer to data log the transmission shifting and receive edited calibrations from us via e-mail.
 The 5R110 often takes longer to tune than a 4R100 or E4OD, but we feel the advantages the newer 5R110 transmission has to offer outweigh this drawback.
-This tuning support is included in the mandatory $250.00 pre-programming and technical support fee you will see in our kit prices.
-Also included in this fee are modifications to the transmission controller harness we include with the transmission controller that make installation much easier for the installer.
 Believe us, these services are money well spent!
 With our technical support, the set up and adjustment of the controller is not difficult, it just requires some of your time.
 We recommend the owner of the truck work with us directly when it comes time to tune the transmission.

 Shift and torque converter lock up points are completely adjustable, making it possible to optimize your power train for your specific needs.